Yunite features a custom games system without password leaking for all creators with custom games in Fortnite.

 After you open the Sign Up Phase, Yunite will display a code in your browser.
 Copy that code out of your browser and enter it in the custom games tab in Fortnite.
 After inserting the code into Fortnite, choose the correct game mode and region, and open the queue.

 After you feel as if enough people applied, click the blue Dispatch button.
 After that, Yunite will interact with your users to enter codes into their parties.
-Here's what they have to do:
+Here's a video tutorial on everything you need to do as a host:

 - If they are randomly chosen, they'll receive a DM with further instructions.